At a glance

 It is very difficult to predict whether and how a food allergy will change over time.
 The more severe the symptoms, and the stronger the reaction in allergy tests, the greater the likelihood that the allergy won’t go away.
-Children with milk, wheat or soy allergies often “grow out of them” after a few years because their bodies learn to tolerate the allergens.
+Children with allergies to milk, wheat or soy often “grow out of them” after a few years because their bodies learn to tolerate the allergens.

 If, on the other hand, an allergy first arises in adulthood, it is likely to stay.
 Such allergies typically include fish or seafood allergies.
 Nut allergies also tend to last a long time or never go away again.

 These tests usually aren’t enough to find out for sure whether or not someone has a food allergy, though.
 A provocation test often has to be done too.
-Here, the person who is thought to have a food allergy eats the food in question under the supervision of a doctor.
+Here, the person who is thought to have a food allergy eats small amounts of the food in question under the supervision of a doctor.